-MGT 4001 - Learning through Alternative Pedagogies (LEAP) - 1 Credit

-Various pedagogies have been used to impart management education such as case discussion, lecture, simulation, management games, lab experiments.
-The objective of this course is to introduce participants to these pedagogies in general as well as case discussion in particular.
-Case discussion, as pedagogy is one of the most effective and widely used pedagogy for teaching business management across the globe.
+MGT 4001 - Learning through Alternative Pedagogies (LEAP) - 1 Credit most effective and widely used pedagogy for teaching business management across the globe.
 This pedagogy brings real-life situations to class and hence of significant value from an industry perspective too.
 This method also allows participants to put themselves in the shoe of a manger, and address issues in situations which they face.
 The course encompasses various facets of case analysis including case reading, preparing notes, case analysis (written and oral), case discussion (withingroup and in class with instructor), class participation techniques.
 Participants through this course should be able to understand the importance of case discussions and analysis and internalize this method of learning.